hazelcast/hazelcast-eureka/README.md

 ### Configuring Eureka Discovery for Hazelcast Cluster Members

-- Add the *hazelcast-eurekast-one.jar* dependency to your project.
+- Add the *hazelcast-eureka-one.jar* dependency to your project.
 - Disable join over multicast, TCP/IP and AWS by setting the `enabled` attribute of the related tags to `false`.
 - Enable Discovery SPI by adding "hazelcast.discovery.enabled" property to your config.
 - Add *eureka-client.properties* file to working directory or use `eureka.client.props` dynamic property to define